zupy-fmartinelli/djangotutorial/README.md

 # Django Tutorial
 Learning how to use this great Framework of Python Language
+---

-##Journey to Self-taught Software Engineer
+## Journey to Self-taught Software Engineer

+This is one big improvement to actually make this simple ToDo List in Python and Django Using GIT to get used to it

-July, 24 of 2022
+[^1]: Guarulhos, July, 24 of 2022.